Get

 4. Serve Small Meals

 An older cat’s stomach might not be able to handle the two meals a day you normally feed them.
 Instead, try feeding the cat more frequently and making the portions smaller.
-Whether it’s dry food or wet food, try feeding your cat a tablespoon of the food once every 2 hours or so.
+Whether it’s dry food or wet food, try feeding your cat a small portion of their daily food allowance once every 2 hours or so.

 Small, regular meals can help settle the cat’s stomach and cut down on the chance of vomiting as well.